Microsoft Power BI

 There will be niche cases where another tool remains a better option – no one tool was able to meet all of the needs we identified.

-Can I get access to Microsoft Power BI?
+How do I access Microsoft Power BI?

-There are then separate training offers for different users.
+There are separate training offers for different users.
 For end users accessing the dashboards via Office 365, training will be delivered in relation to the specific data you are accessing.
 This will normally be via your department or a nominated individual.
 For super-users who will be producing and maintaining analytics, training is available from Information Insight.

 Why would I use Power BI?